alucard0/weather-challenge/README.md

 - Clone the project.
 - Run NPM install, for dependencies installation.
 - This project uses [weather api](https://www.weatherapi.com/)
-- In the root folder, you must create a .env file with the following variable REACT_APP_WEATHER_API=a7485a2156884cf280e13119231007
+- In the root folder, you must create a .env file with the following variable REACT_APP_WEATHER_API=

 ## Available Scripts